will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

     Just by thinking a bit more about function purity and keeping functions pure where possible you can avoid code like this:

     ```js
-    function createNonLocalStateMutationBugs(someArray) {
+    function reverseAndJoin(wordsArray) {
+        // Use a mutating method on the array passed in.
+        const reversed = wordsArray.reverse();
+        const reversedAndJoined = reversed.join(', ');
         // Modify some global state
-        window.someVariable = 'new value';
-        // Use a mutating method on the array passed in.
-        someArray.reverse();
+        window.reversedAndJoined = reversedAndJoined;
     }
     ```

+    Now think about when we call this function:

+    ```js
+    let wordsArray = ['One', 'Two', 'Three'];
+    reverseAndJoin(wordsArray);
+    ```

+    We have no idea what is going on just by looking at the call site.
+It is not obvious how we obtain the result of the work done by this function, or that `wordsArray` has been reversed.

     Okay, an extreme example - but I expect you have worked on a project where code not too dissimilar to this has caused issues.
+It could be refactored to something like the following:

+    ```js
+    function reverseAndJoin(wordsArray) {
+        const reversed = [ ...wordsArray].reverse();
+        return reversed.join(', ');
+    }
+    ```

+    Now the call site of the function will look like this:

+    ```js
+    let wordsArray = ['One', 'Two', 'Three'];
+    let reversedAndJoined = reverseAndJoin(wordsArray);
+    ```

+    This function is very easy to reason about without having to dive into the implementation - the work done by the function is now given back in its return value, and `wordsArray` is not unexpectedly modified.

     The caveat to this point is that at the call site of a function we do not know if it is pure or not, and for pure functions to make our code easier to reason about, we need to know this.
 In JavaScript, the best we can do is have some kind of methodology or framework whereby particular functions within an application are kept pure by convention (such as redux).
-I will talk more about this later.

 2. **They are easy to unit test.**

     A pure function is easier to test because we don't have any sources of side effects or side causes.
 This means no external dependencies to mock, and no need to test that some particular side effect worked as expected.

     Using `jasmine`, a unit test for a pure function becomes very simple, and in fact can often be expressed a one liner:

     ```js
+    function add(a, b) {
+        return a + b;
+    }

     // Unit test for a pure function, 'add', which adds 2 number together.
     expect(add(24, 39)).toEqual(63);
     ```